IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/schedule.md

 * **WEEK 12 - November 25**
   * Advanced topics
   * final project proposal
+  * **start working** on your final project!
+Write up a block diagram or pseudocode of your projct.
+Think about all the materials, libraries or code you will need.
+Start the implementation of your projects!.
+  * **take at least one full dday off this weekend to rest!**

 * **WEEK 13 - December 2**
   * Final project reviews - reality check / workshopping

 * **WEEK 14 - December 9**
   * Final project presentation

+* **Project and documetrnation due completely on Wed Dec 16**